 Mohsin Khan

-Mohsin is a database expert with a decade of professional experience as a database administrator and architect.
+Mohsin is a database expert with over 12 years of professional experience as a database administrator and architect.
 He has a master’s degree in Information Quality.
 He has accomplished many demanding targets and led and executed many multi-million-dollar projects for some big Fortune 50 companies.
 He has actively pursued mentoring and coaching others through various writing activities, speaking engagements, blog posts, and discussion platforms dedicated to data professionals.
 He likes messing around with databases and enjoys sharing his knowledge and experiences.

 SQLServerCentral Article